WORKS

 05:00.
 Solo Soprano, Orchestra (single winds).
 Lyrics and Music: Brent Michael Davids.
 Lyrics are Native American “vocables” that portray an operatic aria reminiscent of an Indigenous song.
 Composed as part of an opera workshop, and was rehearsed and performed with piano reduction by Nautilus New Music Workshop, Saint Paul, Minnesota.
 2001.
 AUDIO.

 40:00.
 Orchestra (double winds), Chorus (satb), Quartz Flute (or flute substitute), Powwow Master of Ceremonies (announcer).
 Optional Native American dancers (though preferred).
 A day in the life of a powwow day in 15 movements (Welcome, Sunset, Gourd Dance, Grand Entry, Flag Song, Veteran Song, Interlude, Intertribal, Tiny Tots, Interlude, Song Cycle, Contest Song, Honor Song, Prayer Song, Grand Exit).
 Commissioned in part by the New Mexico Symphony Orchestra with the gracious assistance of Ralph Berkowitz, and supported in part by Djerassi Resident Artist Program, and the Rockefeller Foundation.
 1998.
+VIDEO.
 PROMO.
 AUDIO.

 05:00.
 Orchestra (double winds).
 An orchestral adagio, that later became one movement of “Powwow Symphony.”
 The natural sounds of the orchestra grow into the theme of earth (low) and sky (high).
 1997.

 04:30.
 Youth Orchestra (double winds), up to 6 flute soloists, Timapani, Horizontal Bass Drum, Orchestra Bells, Clay Bird Whistles, Bird Roars, Harp.
 A celebration of the Indigenous residents of a Minnesota lake.
 Commissioned by GTCYS especially for this occasion, “Lake Winds” celebrates the 25th Anniversary of the Greater Twin Cities’ Youth Symphonies of Minneapolis/St. Paul, Minnesota.
 Commission was made possible in part by support from The Saint Paul Companies.
 1997.
-EXCERPT FULL AUDIO
+FULL AUDIO EXCERPT

 Orchestra Works Live-to-Film